microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgRiskyUserHistory.md

 ```

 ### -InitiatedBy
-The id of actor that does the operation.
+The ID of actor that does the operation.

 ```yaml
 Type: System.String